This page/post is also available in: English

-From the outset we realised that scores on outcome measures, self-report or rated, must be considered in context and that giving some common core of contextual information was as important as offering a common core of change measurement.
+From the outset we realised that scores on outcome measures, self-report or rated, must be considered in context and that this makes it vital to have some common core of contextual information.

-The CORE-A was the CORE contextual information framework: four sides of A4 completed by the practitioner divided into the Therapy Asessment Form (TAF) completed at first session or at the end of assessment where assessment takes more than one session; and the End of Therapy (EoT) form completed … at the end of therapy!
-Each has two sides of A4 and though each has some practitioner rating of problems and difficulties, the real focus was on the crucial contextual information.
+The CORE-A was the first part of this CORE contextual information framework.
+It comprises four sides of A4 completed by the practitioner divided into the Therapy Asessment Form (TAF), described here, completed at first session or at the end of assessment where assessment takes more than one session.
+The second part is the End of Therapy (EoT) form completed … at the end of therapy!

 The TAF covers demographics, practicalities of the referral, relationships/support/dependents, current and previous therapies/help, medication, reason for referral, problem areas which are rated for both severity and duration, risk, positive and negative coping strategies, and the outcome of the assessment.

 Referencing the CORE-A